An Ecological Commons

 The data layer browser lives at: data.ecologicalcommons.org.

-Above the data layer, both trust and application domains will reside.
-Trust domains will capture human or expert judgement about which data sources are applicable for different objectives (regions, knowledge areas, or activity).
+Above the data layer, a trust layer exists, with named and author linked domains capture human or expert judgement about which data sources are applicable for different objectives (regions, knowledge areas, or activity).

 • Integrating additional sources that have been identified.